microsoft/dstoolkit-mlops-databricks/README.md

 ## Deploy The Azure Environments

-- In GitHub you can manually run the pipeline to deploy the environments to Azure using "1-Big-Bang-Databricks-CICD-Deployment.yml" found [here](.github/workflows/1-Big-Bang-Databricks-CICD-Deployment.yml)
+- In GitHub you can manually run the pipeline to deploy the environments to Azure using "1-Big-Bang-Databricks-CICD-Deployment.yml" found [here](.github/workflows/1-Big-Bang-Databricks-CICD-Deployment.yml).
+Use the instructions below to run the workflow.

 <img width="1172" alt="image" src="https://user-images.githubusercontent.com/108273509/186510528-29448e4d-1a0e-41b9-a37f-0cd89d226d57.png">